PalisadoesFoundation/developer-docs/docs/internships/introduction/application-template.md

 This is not a definitive guide, but will guide you in starting your first draft.

+### Length

+Please limit your proposals to 20 pages total.
+No more than 10 pages for the core, and 10 pages for any explanatory appendices.

 ### Title

 State the name of the project idea you are working on.
 This helps us to classify your proposed work plan.